-(blue) form rarefaction zones.
-Converging characteristics (red) from the boundary form the incident cortical shocks, which reflect off the jet axis to form the reflected shocks.

-called incident shock reaches the jet axis it undergoes a regular reflection; that is, it forms a diverging shock.
+Fig. A can be understood in terms of characteristics.
+As the gas leaves the nozzle, it expands and a rarefaction fan (diverging blue characteristics) emanates from the nozzle orifice.
+The gas overexpands, and the pressure of the ambient gas at the boundary, acting like the piston in Sidebar 1, pushes the jet gas back toward the axis, creating the red characteristics.
+These characteristics form a converging conical shock.
+When this socalled incident shock reaches the jet axis it undergoes a regular reflection; that is, it forms a diverging shock.
 At the point where this reflected shock reaches the jet boundary, it knocks the boundary outward, creating a new rarefaction fan, and the process begins all over again.
-The geometric pattern of the (x, y) characteristics that form the shocks and rarefaction fans in this steady-state two. dimensional flow is similar to that of the
+The geometric pattern of the (x, y) characteristics that form the shocks and rarefaction fans in this steady-state two. dimensional flow is similar to that of the slows down the beam much more than passage through the incident and reflected shocks (from point 1 through points 2 and 3 to point 4'.
+As a result, a slip discontinuity is formed {dashed line}.

-Fig. C. Mach reflection in an underexpanded $(P_n \gg P_a)$ supersonic jet.
+Fig. C. Mach reflection in an underexpanded $(P_n \gg P_n)$ supersonic jet.
 A Mach reflection creates a shock triple point where three shocks meet.
-Figures C1 and C2 show how passage through the Mach disk {from point 1 to point 4}
+Figures C1 and C2 show how passage through the Mach disk (from point 1 to point 4)